geogardenclub/geogardenclub.github.io/docs/business/strategic-plan-2026/proposals-2026.md

 *Partnerships with community organizations.* These organizations might include Master Gardener associations, school garden programs, and/or food non-profits.
 Note that developing a viable partnership with an organization might require enhancing the GGC app with new features.

 *Improving GGC's social proof.* Social proof is a psychological phenomenon where people look to the actions and behaviors of others to guide their own decisions, especially in situations of uncertainty.
-It can be created from positive reviews, endorsements from experts or celebrities, high follower counts, or certifications.
-In 2026, we can solicit reviews, awards, or endorsements to improve the social proof of GGC.
+Here are ways to increase our social proof:
+* Obtain more reviews in the App and Play Stores.
+* Obtain reviews of GGC in gardening publications.
+* Obtain grants and/or awards.
+* Obtain endorsements from community organizations (following a successful partnership).
+* Obtain endorsements from gardening influencers on Instagram and/or TikTok

 *Improving online advertising strategies.*  In 2025, we eventually stopped paying for online marketing because it was not translating into new downloads.
 We hypothesize that this was because of a lack of social proof.
 In 2026, we can consider experimenting with online advertising if we make progress to improve social proof.